Music

 • engage with and appreciate the diverse heritage of music.

 Music is taught as a practical subject with an emphasis on performing and creating (composition) alongside listening, appraising and traditional notation.
 There is an integrated approach to teaching the different strands with the theory of music being taught through practical activities wherever possible.
 There is an emphasis on musical sound being the primary language of learning.
-Less talking about it – more doing it!
 Pupils work in a variety of ways, individually, in pairs and in groups; performing, creating listening to, appraising and mentoring each other.
 Pupils will work in a wide variety of world genres using keyboard, sting, percussion and wind instruments alongside voice and music technology to complete their work, also exploring the social and historical context of the music under consideration.
-In addition, pupils will consider the real-world application of working as a musician in the 2oth century and the rich seam of transferrable skills which a good grounding in music can develop.
+In addition, pupils will consider the real-world application of working as a musician in the 20th century and the rich seam of transferrable skills which a good grounding in music can develop.

 The impact of our work should be that anyone who has a talent in music should leave SHSSFC having achieved the very highest of standards.
 This will be measurable not only by the grade outcomes of pupils but also by their education pathways post KS4 and 5, and / or how they implement their musical skills and understanding in their careers and lives as a whole.
 A relevant and challenging music curriculum will also have an impact on the quality of music being made in extended-curriculum activities in school, and musical clubs and groups that exist in the wider community.
 Another impact should not only be increased numbers of pupils having additional instrumental and vocal lessons, but also by those going on to take exams and reach higher grades in their chosen area of study.